 This degree may be completed on a full-time or part-time basis.
-The degree is available at off-campus locations throughout Atlantic Canada with some courses available via distance learning.
+The degree is available in some off-campus locations.

 Master of Education (Literacy Education)

 This program requires the completion of 5.0 units of coursework.
 Some students may be required to complete additional prerequisite courses.